The A.J. Eaton Home & Carriage House Museum is open on Tuesdays & Thursdays from 2-4pm and Saturdays from 10am to 2pm, or by appt.

 The Eaton Area Historical Society was established in 1991 by the Eaton Pioneers Society.
 It has as it’s mission the preservation and sharing of the history of the region and it’s pioneers, and to provide a secure locale that contains historically accurate items, which are preserved for the future.
 (Read Tommie Steele’s first-hand account here).

 The Eaton Area Historical Society was able to acquire local historical landmark the A.J.
-Eaton House and opened it as the local museum in 2004.
+Eaton Home and opened it as the local museum in 2004.
 A unique arrangement with the City of Eaton, the Steve and Pat Simonds family, and the Shelton Fund has allowed the Historical Society volunteers, along with generous donations of memorabilia, pictures, artifacts, records, scrap-books, household pieces, and much more, to preserve the history and life of the early Eaton, Colorado pioneers.
 Historic designation for the house with the National Register of Historic Places was applied for in January, 2006 and granted in April, 2006.
 The gate that greets visitors at the driveway to the museum was the original gate at the Eaton Cemetery, modified for its current location.
+In 2021, a replica Carriage House was built behind the home and houses the Military Collection, a small school room, and a loft space for storage, accessioning and research.

 A.J.
-Eaton House Museum is located at 207 Elm Ave, Eaton, Co 80615 The Museum is open Tuesday, Thursday & Saturday from 2-4pm There is no admission fee (but donations are always welcome).
+Eaton House Museum is located at 207 Elm Ave, Eaton, Co 80615 There is no admission fee (but donations are always welcome).